dungeons-of-moria/umoria/moria-manual.md

 Special weapons are denoted by the following abbreviations:

-`DF - Defender.`:
+#### `DF - Defender.`

 A magical weapon that helps wielders defend themselves, thus increasing their armor class, and protecting them against damage from fire, frost, acid, lightning, and falls.
 This weapon also will increase stealth, let the character see invisible creatures, protect from paralyzation attacks, and help regenerate hit-points and mana faster.
 As a result of the regeneration ability, the character will use up food faster than normal while wielding such a weapon.

-`FB - Frost Brand.`:
+#### `FB - Frost Brand.`

 A magical weapon of ice that delivers a cold critical to heat-based creatures.
 It will inflict one and a half times the normal damage when used against a heat-based creature.

-`FT - Flame Tongue.`:
+#### `FT - Flame Tongue.`

 A magical weapon of flame that delivers a heat critical to cold-based creatures.
 It will inflict one and a half times the normal damage when used against cold-based or inflammable creatures.

-`HA - Holy Avenger.`:
+#### `HA - Holy Avenger.`

 A Holy Avenger is one of the most powerful of weapons.
 A Holy Avenger will increase the strength and the armor class of the wielder.
 This weapon will do extra damage when used against evil and undead creatures, and will also give the ability to see invisible creatures.

-`SA - Slay Animal.`:
+#### `SA - Slay Animal.`

 A Slay Animal weapon is a special-purpose weapon whose sole intent is to destroy all the dangerous animals in the world.
 An animal is any creature natural to the world.
 Therefore an orc would not be an animal, but a giant snake would be.
 This will inflict twice the normal amount of damage when used against an animal.

-`SD - Slay Dragon.`:
+#### `SD - Slay Dragon.`

 A Slay Dragon weapon is a special-purpose weapon whose sole intent is to destroy dragon-kind.
 Therefore, when used against a dragon, the amount of damage done is four times the normal amount.

-`SE - Slay Evil.`:
+#### `SE - Slay Evil.`

 A Slay Evil weapon is a special-purpose weapon whose sole intent is to destroy all forms of evil.
 When used against an evil creature, either alive or undead, the damage done twice the normal amount.

-`SU - Slay Undead.`:
+#### `SU - Slay Undead.`

 A Slay Undead weapon is a special-purpose weapon whose sole intent is to destroy all forms of undead.
 This weapon is hated and feared by the intelligent undead, for a single blow from this weapon will inflict three times the normal amount of damage.
 This weapon also gives the ability to see invisible creatures, which is especially useful against undead, since many of them are normally invisible.

 ### 9.3 Body and Shield Bashes